-Drugs other than mitotane may be used to block hormone production by the cancer or lower the effects of the hormones.
+Drugs other than mitotane may be used to block hormones made by the cancer or to lower the effects of the hormones.
 Treatment with some of these drugs may need to be supervised by an endocrinologist (hormone doctor) because they affect several hormone systems and might make it necessary to replace other hormones.

 Some drugs block the effects of the hormones made by the tumor.
 These include:

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Angelousi A, Dimitriadis GK, Zografos G, Nolting S, Kaltsas G, Grossman A. Molecular targeted therapies in adrenal, pituitary and parathyroid malignancies.
 Endocrine-related Cancer.
 2017;24(6):R239-R259.

 Berruti A, Fassnacht M, Baudin E, et al. Adjuvant therapy in patients with adrenocortical carcinoma: A position of an international panel.
 J Clin Oncol.
 2010;28(23):e401-402; author reply e403.
 Epub 2010 Jun 21.